-The Nimble Business plan includes the same social media contact management functionality as offered by the Contact plan, but provides additional storage per user and unlimited email message syncing rather than the 30-day rolling storage.
-Additionally, Nimble Business includes Social Media Signals, which allows you to schedule tweets or updates to your Facebook page as well as add recent social media followers, retweets, or direct messages as a contact activity.
+The Nimble Business plan provides additional storage per user and unlimited email message syncing.
+Additionally, Nimble Business includes Social Media Signals, which, while not as robust as Zoho CRM’s Sales IQ in terms of lead management, shows a real-time filterable feed from all your social channels, allows you to schedule tweets or updates to your Facebook page, and allows you to add recent social media followers, retweets, or direct messages as a contact activity.

-At $19 per user per month, there is no maximum number of users for the Nimble Business plan and includes pipeline management and sales forecasting.
-This makes it the better option for growing teams that want to incorporate their social media interactions into their contact management but want to track deals in their pipeline too.
+At $19 per user per month, there is no maximum number of users for the Nimble Business plan, and it includes pipeline management and sales forecasting.
+This makes it the better option for growing teams that want to incorporate their social media interactions into their contact management as well as track deals in their pipeline.

 What Nimble Is Missing

-Nimble lacks a built-in phone dialer as part of its user interface and while it does offer a mobile app, the tool is not as robust as others.
+Nimble lacks a built-in phone dialer as part of its user interface, unlike Freshsales, and while it does offer a mobile app, the tool is not as robust as others.
 As such, it is really best for salespeople or marketers who deal with most of their contacts either through social media or by email rather than over the phone or in the field.

 What Users Think About Nimble

-Users say Nimble’s user interface is easy to understand and are complimentary about its customer support, though stated the mobile app could be improved.
-Users also report the setup widget can be buggy when handling contacts of the same name and would like the ability to see multiple user deals all at once or be better able to customize their deal view.
+Users say Nimble’s user interface is easy to understand and are complimentary about its customer support.
+They said, however, that the mobile app could be improved.
+Users also report the setup widget can be buggy when handling contacts of the same name, and would like the ability to see multiple user deals all at once or better able to customize their deal view.
 You can read more about this product on our Nimble review page.